 - Make an appointment with a neurologist at the center

 - Meet the neurosurgeon

 - Meet with a neuropsychologist to have a neuropsychiatric evaluation done

-For more insights on this topic, listen to our podcast episode “Non-pharmaceutical Treatments for PD: DBS and Focused Ultrasound.”
+For more insights on this topic, listen to our podcast episodes “A Health Professional’s Experience Living with Parkinson’s Disease” and “Non-pharmaceutical Treatments for PD: DBS and Focused Ultrasound.”